NotAnyMike/HRL/README.md

 ##### Downloading generated maps

+The easiest way is to clone [https://github.com/NotAnyMike/tracks](https://github.com/NotAnyMike/tracks) **inside** HRL.
+In the repo `tracks` checkout to one of the commits which has more maps, but the last commit should be enough

 ##### Generating tracks yourself

 TODO: complete readme.
 Meanwhile there is a `track_generator.py` file inside `hrl.common` which can be used to generate tracks easily.